 - Border collies were created to control chaos, to see a sheep ¼ of a mile away take one step away from the flock and act on impulse to bring him back.
 Today, we expect them to lie quietly while our young children run and scream through the house.

 - Great Pyrenees were created to live outside with the livestock.
 They were active at night and used their imposing presence and intimidating bark to scare away predators and thieves.
 Today, we expect them to lay quietly in the living room when visitors enter the home unannounced.

 Are these new scenarios realistic?
 Are they fair to the dog?
 And, in some cases, are they even humane?

 Rather than choosing a dog on impulse, by color or because a friend just got that breed, we must take a long, honest look at our own L.E.G.S. ®.
 This will determine which breed of dog they will actually support … or if they will even support a pet dog at all.
 Many breeds are simply not equipped to deal with the pet homes in which we are asking them to thrive.

 Be proactive.
 A Family Dog Mediator® can also work with you to find a dog that can fit your life style.

 The Functional Dog Collaborative® is a group whose members are thinking outside the box.
-The FDC not only supports the breeding of healthy, behaviorly sound purebred dogs, but also the creation of real Pet Dogs – mixed breed dogs that have been purpose bred to be more resilient and better suited for today’s pet dog homes.
+The FDC supports the breeding of healthy, behaviorly sound purebred dogs.
+It also supports the creation of real Pet Dogs – mixed breed dogs that have been purpose bred to be more resilient and better suited for today’s pet dog homes.